Infographic: Salt and the immune system

 Salty T cells

-Prof. Dr. med.
-Christina Zielinski, scientist at the Techninal University of Munich, asked me to design an infographic for her publication in the journal Science Translational Medicine about the relation between the concentration of salt in skin and allergic diseases.
-The graphic shows the difference between healthy and inflamed skin.
+For Prof. Dr. med.
+Christina Zielinski, scientist at the Technical University of Munich, I was allowed to design an infographic for her publication in the journal Science Translational Medicine on the connection between allergic diseases and the salt content of the skin, which shows the difference between diseased and healthy skin.

 Infografik Salz und seine Auswirkungen auf das Immunsystem / TU München, Zielinski CE / Daniela Leitner